SteGG200/MySysConfig/README.md

 # Terminal Config
-This is config of terminal
+This is my configuration of terminal and tools